-God Mode was introduced in Windows Vista and most of the options it includes are located in the various sections of the Control Panel.
-Although Microsoft has now moved much of the Control Panel's configuration functionality to the Settings app in Windows, it still offers lots of useful options.
+The God Mode feature was first seen in Windows Vista, with most of the options it contains usually located across various parts of the Control Panel.
+Though Microsoft has now shifted many of the Windows Control Panel's options to the Settings menu, enabling God Mode can still come in very handy.

 - The best Windows laptops currently available